Extra-curricular language courses for Cass undergraduates

 On successful completion of your language course, you will receive a certificate to demonstrate your level of proficiency.

 We will organise an information session during induction week where you can register your interest for a course by filling in an online form.
-If you have prior knowledge in the language, we will also ask you to take an online diagnostic test, so we can place you in the correct class.
-You will need to bring your login-name and password for the registration.
+If you have prior knowledge in the language, we will also ask you to take an online online diagnostic test, so we can place you in the correct class.

 Each course is completed over one full academic year.